 CHE 312.
 Organic Chemistry II.
-3.
+4.

 A guided inquiry approach to the study of nomenclature, properties, synthesis, and reactions of organic compounds containing oxygen and nitrogen, including biomolecules.
+The laboratory component will take a green chemistry approach to exercises including synthesis of structures containing oxygen and nitrogen, application of IR and NMR spectra, and multi-step projects.
 Spring.

-Prerequisite: CHE 311/313.
+Prerequisite: CHE 311.